-Identify and acknowledge significant imbalances or disparities between the participants.
+Identify and acknowledge significant imbalances or disparities between the parties.

-Significant disparities between participants create challenges for dialogue.
+Significant disparities between the parties create challenges for dialogue.
 Here are some types of disparities:

-Disparities of power: Less powerful participants may be more hesitant to speak up.
+Disparities of power: Less powerful parties may be more hesitant to speak up.

-Disparities of potential impact: For some participants, the discussion may be an intellectual curiosity whereas for others it may be deeply personal.
+Disparities of potential impact: For some parties, the discussion may be an intellectual curiosity whereas for others it may be deeply personal.
 For example, the topic of abortion may be more emotionally charged for someone who has had an abortion or for someone who is adopted.

 Disparities of understanding: Sometimes there can be vast differences between the knowledge and insight of various parties.
-For instance, in dialogues around race and racism, people of color generally have a much more nuanced understanding of the topic than white people do.
+For instance, in dialogues around race and racism, people of color typically have much more exposure to the topic than white people do.